What is Treasury Stock Method?

-In effect, the TSM estimates the hypothetical impact from the exercising of in-the-money securities to measure their collective effect on the fully diluted shares outstanding.
+In effect, the TSM estimates the hypothetical impact of the exercising of in-the-money securities to measure their collective effect on the fully diluted shares outstanding.

-Under the TSM approach, the total diluted share count takes into account the new shares issued by the exercising of options and other dilutive securities that are “in-the-money” (i.e., the current share price is greater than the exercise price of the option/warrant/grant/etc.).
+Under the treasury stock method (TSM) approach, the total diluted share count takes into account the new shares issued by the exercising of options and other dilutive securities that are “in-the-money” (i.e., the current share price is greater than the exercise price of the option/warrant/grant/etc.).

-The treasury stock method approximates what a company’s earnings per share (EPS) would be under the assumption that its dilutive securities, such as options, are exercised.
+Conceptually, the treasury stock method (TSM) approximates what a company’s earnings per share (EPS) would be under the assumption that its dilutive securities, such as options, are exercised.

 Another key assumption inherent to the TSM is that the (typically cash) proceeds from the exercising of these dilutive securities (i.e., option proceeds) are then used to repurchase shares under the belief that a rational company would attempt to mitigate the dilutive impact of the options by doing so.